project-chip/connectedhomeip/docs/guides/nrfconnect_examples_configuration.md

   difference between them and the application `prj.conf` file is that they are not included automatically, so you can decide whether to build sample with or without them.

-- **Board configuration files.**
-  These are hardware-platform-dependent configuration files, which are automatically included based on the compilation target board name.
-  They contain configuration for board and its peripherals.

 Read the [Kconfig](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/guides/kconfig/index.html#kconfig)
 guide in the nRF Connect SDK's Zephyr documentation if you are interested in getting more advanced and detailed information about